 In other reviews, we write about how awesome the four-wheeled design is for maneuvering flawlessly through the airport (read: over polished surfaces).
-Really, though, you don't reap the full benefits of the four-wheeled design unless you shell out the extra bucks for bags like the Samsonite Inova 20 or the Delsey Shadow 3.0 21.
+Though, you don't reap the full benefits of the four-wheeled design unless you shell out the extra bucks for bags like the Samsonite Inova 20 or the Delsey Shadow 3.0 21.
 Less expensive carry-ons like this one just don't have the same amazing rolling action as those bags.
-The Melbourne pulled annoyingly to one side and the rickety handle made it difficult to push while full.
+The Melbourne pulled annoyingly to one side, and the rickety handle made it difficult to push while full.
 The handle can adjust to two heights (34" and 39"), which is nice for fine tuning the right handle height for pushing, but overall this bag received one of our lowest scores for ease of transport.

-While we were surprised at how much of our pack test actually fit in the bag, it was a bit of a squeeze.
+While we were surprised at how much of our pack test fit in the bag, it was a bit of a squeeze.
 This bag also expands an extra 1.5 inches, which allowed us space for a suit or fancy dress, but there was no way of ensuring that it would come out anything but completely wrinkled.

 This is a fairly basic bag, and its features reflect that.
 There is no integrated lock like the other hard-sided bags in this review, nor can the zipper tabs accommodate one.
 We did like the differentiation between the bag's main zippers and the expandable zipper, and the expandable option is a nice feature for such a small bag.

-The compression straps are basic and don't really compress much, but do help secure loose items in that side of that suitcase.
+The compression straps are basic and don't compress much, but do help secure loose items in that side of that suitcase.
 The other side can be zipped up completely, and there is one small internal pocket that's big enough for a few pairs of underwear or a toiletry kit.
-There are no exterior pockets (common with hardsided bags), which is something to consider if you like to stash odds and ends in the outer pockets of your suitcase.
+There are no exterior pockets (common with hard-sided bags), which is something to consider if you like to stash odds and ends in the outer pockets of your suitcase.